justjohnd/workflow/README.md

 - Refer to ----- for general insallation instructions
 - Under settings, click "Use WPML's Advanced Translation Editor"
 - When using ACF be sure to set all images to "Copy" (not "Translate") under WMPL settings
+- Other fields can be set to "Translate" or "Don't Translate".
+For example links would not be translated, but typically text fields would

 ### Translate Post or Page
 - Go to WPML -> Translation Management.